26 Mar Executive Dashboard Business Tools for CEO’s

 At APeopleBusiness we know it’s far better for CEO’s to have advanced warning of potential employee wellbeing problems, and identify unacceptable workforce stress levels, before they become a major issue.

-Paul Finch, APeopleBusinesses’s own CEO and founder, has successfully run and turned around businesses for nearly 25 years.
+Paul Finch, APeopleBusinesses’s founder, has successfully run and turned around businesses for nearly 25 years.
 Company transformation and value creation have been at the core of his work, including 7 merger and acquisition programmes.

 It was from his own real-world experience as a CEO/MD in high pressure environments that led him to recognise the need for a business tool that would overcome the obstacles he encountered.
 After much searching he realised nothing existed, and this realisation led him to develop his own solution.